kelvinagyareyeboah/Face-Detection-App/README.md

 # Face-Detection-App
 A real-time face detection application built in C++ using OpenCV's Haar Cascade classifier.
-The app captures live video from a webcam, detects faces in each frame, drawsng boxes arou
+The app captures live video from a webcam, detects faces in each frame, drawsng bo